arikaplan/mini-projects/README.md

 ## CNN image classification using tensorflow

-Short notebook to show two methods of image classification using tensorflow Convolutional Neural Network (CNN) capability as well as the ability to implement transfer learning using a network already trained on color images (Inception network).
+Short notebook to show method of image classification using tensorflow Convolutional Neural Network (CNN) capability, as well as the ability to implement transfer learning using a network already trained on color images (Inception network).
 Classification data is obtained from the The CIFAR-10 dataset.

 data available at: https://www.cs.toronto.edu/~kriz/cifar.html